By: Marilyn L. Davis

 Recovery and Tulips Don’t Bloom Without a Struggle

 Tulips and people do not blossom without a struggle.
 Imagine; buried under layers of dirt as an insignificant, shriveled bulb.
 Yes, there was potential for this to blossom and bloom, but conditions would have to be correct.
 There had to be enough water and sunlight for the small, slender shoot to break through the outer casing.

 Aren’t we like the tulip in our recovery as well?

-All people are born with the potential to be all that they can be.
+All people are born with the potential to be many things.
 We each have talents, strengths, limitations, and weaknesses.
 I’m like a lot of other people.
 For years, I heard about my potential.
-From an early age, my father encouraged my small talents, but over time, as my addiction progressed, his comments about my potential seemed tinged with more sadness than encouragement.
+My father encouraged my minor talents from an early age, but as my addiction progressed, his comments about my potential seemed tinged with more sadness than encouragement.

 In the yard that day, I reflected on my addiction, the bulb stage of my development.
 Drugs and alcohol did not fuel me to grow, except for the character defects.
 I became a distorted version of all that I could be.

 Rather than a beautiful flower, I was an insidious blight, smothering the life out of all those I loved.
 I didn’t care about anyone or anything but using.

 In 1988, my employer staged an intervention.
 When I was summoned to the president’s office, I was not initially alarmed.
-However, when I walked in and saw three Deans and the president of the college, all holding 4 x 6 cards and looking embarrassed and uneasy, I knew exactly what they proposed to do to me.
+Then I saw three Deans and the college president, all holding 4 x 6 cards and looking embarrassed and uneasy; I knew why they gathered – to stage an intervention on me.

-I also was not willing to listen to their collective examples of my misconduct, drunken exhibitions in classes, or other variations on my behaviors.
+I was also unwilling to listen to their collective examples of my misconduct, drunken classroom exhibitions, or other variations of my behaviors.
 Bailey’s Irish Crème in an overly large coffee cup didn’t fool students.

 Within two minutes, I quietly said, “What do you want me to do”?
 I chose treatment and went that night.